-If you have applied for benefits through the Social Security Disability (SSD) program and been denied, you may feel frustrated and unsure what to do.
+If you have applied for benefits through the Social Security Disability (SSD) program and been denied, you may feel frustrated and unsure of what to do.
 You may be worried because you cannot work and need disability benefits to make ends meet.
 More than 300,000 adults and children in North Carolina receive disability benefits.
 Many of those people obtained SSD benefits after being turned down initially.

-At Hardison & Cochran, our attorneys know what you are going through.
+At Hardison & Cochran, our social security disability attorneys know what you are going through.
 The disability claims process can be complicated and confusing.
 We can help you appeal the Social Security Administration (SSA) decision regarding your disability claim.
 We represent clients throughout North Carolina in Social Security Disability cases.
 We can help you to understand what has happened in your case and what we can do to help you.
 Don’t delay in taking action.
 The sooner you contact us, the more quickly we can start to work on your appeal.